The Cult of Good Day

 If you wonder why the Upper Valley Girl column, which appears monthly within this web-log, always ends with “Good day,” here’s why:

 I hardly remember those movies.
 But i do remember the beginning of Ed Wood, which takes place when people wore hats other than baseball hats, and would tip them as they greeted each other with a courtly “Good day.”
 In the beginning of the film, people just kept saying “Good day.”
 Due to the alterant, perhaps, we found this intolerably funny, and noted that in other languages people still say, literally, “Good day!”—so why not us?
-We vowed to spread it via the Cult of Good Day.
+We vowed to spread it.
+Thus began the Cult of Good Day.

 I have since faithfully recruited cult members.
 You can say “Good Day” in a cheery way or in a dour or ominous way or, as they mostly did in Ed Wood, with a kind of elegant politeness conferring respect upon your greetee, even if you don’t have a hat to tip.
 That’s the way we do it.